ctrly4sh/AI-ML-DL/README.md

 Documenting my machine learning journey.

-Book im using : Hands on Machine Learning by o'reilly by Aurelien Geron [Free PDF below]
+Book im using : Hands on Machine Learning by o'reilly by Aurelien Geron [Free PDF above]